Download Jarvis AI Software for Windows 11, 10 & 7 [Free]Download now

-Therefore, open your system tray, locate Jarvis’ icon and right-click it.
+Therefore, open your system tray, locate Jarvis’ icon, and right-click it.
 It’s the one that looks like a small yellow bell.
-The main menu of the app lets you configure rules, learners, predictions and sensors to your own liking.
+The app’s main menu lets you configure rules, learners, predictions, and sensors to your liking.
 You can also access Jarvis’ preferences section from the same menu.

 How to use Jarvis

-First thing’s first, open the tool’s Preferences window and enable system notifications.
-This step is necessary for you to see exactly what Jarvis can do for you through system notifications.
-Note that Jarvis needs to learn some things about you before it can interpret sensor information, so be patient.
+First, open the tool’s Preferences window and enable system notifications.
+This step is necessary to see exactly what Jarvis can do for you through system notifications.
+Note that Jarvis needs to learn some things about you before interpreting sensor information, so be patient.

 Note that this is the way that Jarvis “sees” you.